 I mean, we do drink beer and we have a foosball league, but we work very hard too.
 Your friends might be enjoying the comfort of a 9 to 5 job – aka they know when they go home, and that’s great.
 But in a startup, there is no 9 to 5.
 You come in and you stay as long as you have to, to get the job done.
 You redefine ‘frugal’, because startups run on a tight budget…you learn how to do more with less.

 But you will also rethink your definition of fun.
 At mnubo, we have Happy Friday’s, which are 1-2 hours of social activities (bubble soccer anyone?).
 We also have bi-annual mnudays, where we leave the office behind and enjoy a day of team building activities.

 As a member of a startup, you are now part of a bigger community.
 Startupers are very passionate and like to meet and share their experiences.
 They go to meetups, they have their own parties, meeting spaces and they host hackathons (because the work week is not enough!)… Who knows, you might even turn into an entrepreneur yourself!

 Startups are changing the world.
 They challenge the status quo by introducing innovation to archaic industries.
-I think by now I’ve done a pretty good job describing the benefits of working for a startup – which by the way I’ve only scratched the surface – but before you polish your resume and start hunting for all ‘hiring startups’, stop by one of Montreal’s hottest startups (mnubo) at the annual Startup Open House to experience the culture first hand.
+I think by now I’ve done a pretty good job of describing the benefits of working for a startup – and by the way, I’ve only scratched the surface – but before you polish your resume and start hunting for all ‘hiring startups’, stop by one of Montreal’s hottest startups (mnubo) at the annual Startup Open House to experience the culture first hand.